The Connaught Bar, Connaught Hotel, London

 The Guestrooms follow a similar and sympathetic design approach with careful detailing and integration into the interior fabric (images 5 & 6).

-The lighting design for ESPA continues with a sympathetic and appropriate response to accentuate and compliment the interesting 3 levels of Spa interior spaces (image 8).
+The lighting design for ESPA continues with a sympathetic and appropriate response to accentuate and complement the interesting 3 levels of Spa interior spaces (image 8).

 Energy efficient lighting has been utilised throughout the scheme.
 In particular, linear LED, low voltage cold cathode, low wattage IRC lamping, fluorescent and metal halide light sources have been used.